adocilesloth/InstantReplay/README.md

 Fill in the below settings:
 `Enable` - Enables/disables the plugin

 `Write Pause (s)` - Pause to allow OBS to write the replay file.
 OBS can't instantly write a file. ~10 seconds should be okay.
-Find something that works for you
+Find something that works for you.
 (Functionality change in *Instant Replay XT*: Write Pause is the maximum amount of seconds you want to wait.
 If the replay file buffer was written before that, it switches to the Instant Replay scene immediately.)

 `Transition Pause (ms)` - Length of the transition in milliseconds.
 If the stinger is at 30fps, multiply the number of frames by 33.
 If the stinger is at 60fps, multiply the number of frames by 16.

 `Replay Length (s)` - Length of the replay in seconds.
 OBS does not always write as much replay as you tell it to so this may need to be a second or two shorter than the buffer length
 `Replay Scene` - Scene to switch to that has the replay source.

 `Mute Desktop Audio` - Mute the Desktop Audio channels when replay is playing.

 `Mute Mic/AUX` - Mute the Mic/Aux channels when replay is playing.

 **XT settings**